MarchLiu/tensor-dancer/README.md

 ## About Me

-My name is Liu Xin, and my English name is Mars Liu (previously used March Liu).
+My name is Liu Xin, and my English name is Mars Liu and previously used March Liu.
 I translated the Python 2.2/2.3/2.4/2.5/2.7 Tutorial under this pseudonym.

 In recent years, I published a book titled "Construction and Implementation of Micro Lisp Interpreter", which is based